 If you fly into Chetumal, you can take a shared taxi from the Chetumal to Bacalar taxi terminal located here.

-It costs 45 Pesos per person and leaves as soon as there are four people who want to go.
-Alternatively, there are ADO buses from Chetumal to Bacalar, but they are slightly less often and cost slightly more.
+It leaves as soon as there are four people who want to go.
+Alternatively, there are ADO buses from Chetumal to Bacalar, but they are slightly less often and cost more.

-The taxi will drop you off in the exact place where you can go to take them back to Chetumal when you are finished with your time in Bacalar.
+The taxi will drop you off at the taxi rank on the edge of Bacalar.
+It is the exact place where you can go to take it back to Chetumal when you are finished with your time in Bacalar.

 You can check all ADO bus time either on their website, or on their app.